zaksabeast/PokemonRNGGuides/guides/usum/en/find egg seeds-no cfw.md

 ```

 1. You will need two Magikarp, one female one male, of different natures.
 Make a note of which gender has which nature.
+    - For faster egg generation, have the Magikarps be of different languages and different OT/TIDs.
+Also, the Oval Charm helps eggs generate faster.

 2. You will also need 2 everstones for both Magikarp to hold.